raiyanUofT/Semantic-Search-in-Python/Semantic Search with ElasticSearch/README.md

 OPTIONAL

 4- To test if Elasticsearch is working, run the script test_elasticsearch.py.
-If ElasticSearch has been correctly installed and started, there should see output indicating that the connection to ElasticSearch was successful, a document was indexed, and the document was retrieved and searched.
+If ElasticSearch has been correctly installed and started, there should be output indicating that the connection to ElasticSearch was successful, a document was indexed, and the document was retrieved and searched.